 The module reviews both theoretical concepts & current approaches to communication and commerce in global fashion markets.
 Exploring key aspects of fashion marketing and promotion via case studies of retailers, brands and designers, to enable you to develop creative strategies and commercial solutions to real-life industry challenges.

 This module focuses upon the management of the various activities involved within the product development process, from concept to production.
 Exploring sourcing strategies, critical path management and customer analysis along with practical elements to develop an understanding of the processes to develop products to commercial quality standards.
 A contemporary vision of the global fashion industry is also gained through reflecting on future market and industry trends.

 Global Fashion Management 2

 This module builds on Global Fashion Management 1 and focuses upon the supply of products from production to consumption.
-You will explore a range of global supply chain activities, including the management of all of the processes to ensure that the products are produced at the right time, in the correct quanities and are availible by specified deadlines while working to tight budget constraints and maintainting the expected quality standards.
+You will explore a range of global supply chain activities, including the management of all of the processes to ensure that the products are produced at the right time, in the correct quantities and are available by specified deadlines while working to tight budget constraints and maintaining the expected quality standards.

 Critical Perspectives in Ethical and Sustainable Fashion

 Investigates the impact of ethical and environmental considerations on designed products, garment production and business ideology.
 It will enable those looking to work in fashion manufacturing or retail to provide future designers and buyers with a clear overview of the major sustainability issues within the industry.